-Maybe he did something that chipped (or stripped) away trust in your relationship.
+Maybe he did something that chipped (or stripped) away your trust.

-Maybe you are suspicious of something but you don’t know how to bring it up.
+Or perhaps you are suspicious of something but don’t know how to bring it up.

 1. Remember trust is earned, not automatically given

-For women, security in marriage is a big deal.
-You gave your heart to this guy and you expect him to keep it safe.
-That’s a good expectation.
+For spouses, security in marriage is a big deal.
+When we give our hearts to our mates, we expect them to keep it safe.
+That’s how it should be.

-However there’s a dark side to our need for security.
-When our love for peace and stability overcomes our love for a healthy God-honoring marriage, then there’s a problem.
+However there’s another side to our deep need for security; when our love for peace and stability overcomes our love for a healthy relationship.
+(A healthy relationship is where both spouses feel cherished and secure.)

-If you are in a situation where your husband is subtly or not so subtly blaming, shaming, manipulating, controlling in efforts to keep you quiet, I want you to think about it this way.
+If you are in a situation where your husband is subtly or not-so-subtly blaming, shaming, manipulating, controlling you to keep things under wraps, I want you to know that that is not okay.
+Think about it this way.

 He had to woo you, pursue you and prove himself before you gave him your heart.

-If on your first date your beloved had told you “I am a nice guy, I love God, I work hard.
+If on your first date your beloved had declared “I am a nice guy, I work hard.
 Just trust me.
 Marry me.
 I am telling the truth”, chances are you might not be together today.

 No matter how awesome and great he thought he was, he had to prove it to you.
 He had to build trust.

-Both of you came into marriage with certain expectations and understanding.
+Both of you came into marriage with positive expectations and vows.